usi-systems/libnetpaxos/README.md

 make
 ```

-# How to run a server
+# How to run a learner (server)

 In the Release directory, run:

 ```
-./netpaxos -l
+./learner ../libperf.conf
 ```

-# How to run the client
+# How to run the proposer (client)

-syntax: netpaxos -p -h <server-ip-address> -d <duration>

 ```
-./netpaxos -p -h localhost -d 10000
+./proposer ../libperf.conf
 ```